upbound/docs/content/providers/signature-verification.md

 ## Prerequisites

-We recommend using [cosign](https://docs.sigstore.dev/cosign/system_config/installation/) to verify the signature and attestations of an Official Provider.
+Upbound recommends using [cosign](https://docs.sigstore.dev/cosign/system_config/installation/) to verify the signature and attestations of an Official Provider.

 If you're running UXP, enable these features first: